Handling data privacy in serverless analytics APIs

 https://api.tinybird.co/v0/tokens/

-Use a token with the right scope.
-Replace <your_token> by a token whose scope is TOKENS or ADMIN.
+Use a Token with the right scope.
+Replace <your_token> with a Token whose scope is TOKENS or ADMIN.

-This token will let a given user query their own transactions stored in an events Data Source and exposed in an ecommerce_example endpoint.
+This Token will let a given user query their own transactions stored in an events Data Source and exposed in an ecommerce_example API Endpoint.

 Some other noteworthy things you can see here: